Terms and Conditions

 Qualifying documentation

-• A letter confirming receipt of Disability Living Allowance (DLA)
+• A letter confirming receipt of Disability Living Allowance (DLA) - if theatregoer is aged under 16.

 • A letter confirming receipt of Attendance Allowance